-You will not be asked to enter any payment information until 1 March 2019.
+You will not be asked to enter any payment information until Late 2019.
 When you wish to publish a listing on or after this date, you will be prompted to complete a simple checkout process.
 First you will be asked to enter your billing address and after the payment process has been completed you will be sent a receipt via email to the registered email address you entered.
 Your listing will not be published until you complete the checkout process.

 How are the proceeds from paid listings used?

 As a not-for-profit social enterprise, The Housing Hub will rely on the listing fees charged to operate the website, continue to expand its features and to grow the number of users.

 During the rollout stage we have been supported by government departments in Victorian, New South Wales, South Australia and Queensland.

 Going forward, in order to continue to maintain The Housing Hub and expand it to better meet the needs of our stakeholders, we need to generate income to cover our costs.

 Our goal will be to continue to facilitate communication between the following stakeholders in Australia:

 - People with Disability who are looking for housing